 - Decreases in future earning potential

 - Cost of ongoing medical and personal care

 - Scarring, permanent impairments, and disabilities

 - Decreases in quality of life or enjoyment of life

 Careful documentation of your damages after an accident increases the chance you might receive maximum compensation for your injury claim.
 Part of documenting your damages is seeking prompt medical treatment.
 You need medical records to prove that the accident was the cause of your injury.

 Call Our Maryland Personal Injury Lawyers for a Free Consultation

 When you are injured, you need trusting legal advice.
-Contact our law firm to schedule a free consultation with an experienced Maryland personal injury attorney.
+Contact our Baltimore office to schedule a free consultation, you can give us a call at (410) 837-2144 to speak with an experienced Maryland personal injury lawyer at William G. Kolodner P.A.
 We analyze your case and advise you of your legal rights and options for seeking compensation for injuries.